kevinwshin/French-House-Manual/README.md

 ---

 ## BOARDERS, GUESTS, AND COUCH SURFERS
-*Nobody may stay at French House more than 2 weeks without a contract from ICC.*
+*Nobody may stay at French House more than two weeks without a contract from ICC.*

 ### Boarders
 Prospective boarders must be approved by a majority house vote.
 New boarders must pay half of their first month's boarding fees at the beginning of the month.
 After the first month, any payment plan must be decided by the Treasurer.
 Boarders may pay for access to both the kitchen and house dinners or choose a plan which only allows a choice of meals or kitchen access.